 If your business, civic organization, club, or school would like to schedule a presentation about any aspect of recycling – or to discuss ways we can help you with the recyclable materials you collect – we would welcome the opportunity to speak with you.

-Bruce Arnold, Program Manager
+Dane Paulson, Program Manager